 The strategy that solves this isn’t sophisticated.
 It’s consistent investing at regular intervals, regardless of what markets are doing.
 When prices are high, your investment buys fewer shares.
 When prices are low, the same investment buys more.
 Over time, your average cost tends to be lower than the average price during the same period – without requiring you to identify the bottom.

-This approach is called dollar-cost averaging, and it’s one of the most powerful tools available to individual investors – precisely because it requires no market prediction at all.
-What Is Dollar-Cost Averaging explains how it works in practice and why it consistently outperforms timing-based approaches for most long-term investors.
+This approach is called dollar-cost averaging, and it is one of the most useful tools available to individual investors because it requires no market prediction.
+Our guide on what dollar-cost averaging is explains how it works in practice.

 The Mistakes That Set Most Beginners Back